smaffy/bookmarks/README.txt

-    This is some variant of registration/login.
+    This is variant of registration/login.

 In start you need to do:
         1. pip install django-sslserver==0.20 (sslserver in INSTALLED_APPS) or use another sslserver,